Are Independent Contractors Covered By Workers Compensation in Louisiana?

 There are instances where subcontractors and some independent contractors can be found to be employees when they are involved in the pursuit of the employer's trade, business or occupation or when their job is found to include the performance of substantial manual labor.

-Is the Injured Worker An Employee or An Independent Contractor?
+Is the Injured Worker An Employee or An Independent Contractor in Louisiana Workers Compensation?

-Typically, it is assumed that workers begin with an assumption that they are employees, and not independent contractors, unless there is particular evidence which shows otherwise.
+Typically, it is assumed that workers begin with an assumption that they are employees, and not independent contractors, unless there is particular evidence that shows otherwise.

 However, this presumption of employment status can be rebutted by either: